NtonBala/monorepo/README.md

 ### Symlinking

 Is more clear alternative to Node modules trick.
 To use it run `yarn link` from `module-b` folder and then `yarn link module-b` from `module-a` folder.
 Now you can run `node packages/module-a`.

+To reverse the process use `yarn unlink` from `module-b` folder and `yarn unlink module-b` from `module-a` folder.
+Check [Yarn documentation](https://classic.yarnpkg.com/en/docs/cli/link/) fore more info.